Forts In Kerala: A Journey Through The Rich Historical Tapestry Of Kerala

 Photo: Renjithks / Wikimedia Commons

 Bekal Fort is one of the best forts in Kerala and is shaped like a giant keyhole.
 It was built in the 17th century and offers a superb view of the Arabian Sea from the tall observation tower.
 Its scenic surroundings are quite popular amongst international tourists and even filmmakers.
 Moreover, the music of waves from the adjoining beach is soothing.
-The idyllic backdrop of this fort is breathtaking, and the manicured laws make it a perfect tourist spot.
+The idyllic backdrop of this fort is breathtaking, and the manicured laws make it one of the best places to visit in Kerala.
 You can also witness the majestic golden sunset here.

 Location: Kasaragod